 Gartner predicts that 85% of customer interactions will be managed by artificial intelligence by 2020 and estimates global artificial intelligence business value to reach $3.9 trillion in 2022.

-AI-powered personalisation is set to become one of the fundamental driving forces reshaping luxury e-commerce in 2019 and the years to come.
+AI-powered personalisation is set to become one of the fundamental driving forces reshaping luxury e-commerce.
 However, the opportunity comes with its fair share of challenges, particularly around user privacy.

 Big Data and AI